Mehrsa Baradaran

-Mehrsa Baradaran (born April 3, 1978) is an Iranian-American law professor specializing in banking law at the University of California, Irvine.
+Mehrsa Baradaran (born April 3, 1978) is an Iranian-American legal scholar known for her studies of banking law.
+She is a professor of law at the University of California, Irvine.
 Baradaran is a noted proponent of postal banking to expand financial services to underserved communities.
 Baradaran has also stated that postal banking will not be enough to close the racial wealth gap and more recently, has proposed the necessity of a "Black New Deal."

 Early life and education

-Baradaran was born on April 3, 1978 in Orumieh, Iran.
-In 1986, Baradaran and her family immigrated to the United States.
-Baradaran and her family joined the Church of Jesus Christ of Latter-day Saints (LDS) after arriving in Los Angeles.
-Baradaran and her younger sister Shima did not speak English when they began elementary school, but learned the language within three months of starting school.
+Baradaran was born on April 3, 1978, in Orumieh, Iran.
+Her mother spent several years as a political prisoner in Iran.
+Baradaran and her family immigrated to the United States in 1986, settling in Los Angeles.
+She and her younger sister Shima did not speak English when they began elementary school, but learned the language within three months.
+Baradaran and her family also converted to Christianity from Islam and joined The Church of Jesus Christ of Latter-day Saints.

+Baradaran graduated from Brigham Young University in 2002 with a Bachelor of Arts, magna cum laude, in English literature.
+She then attended the New York University School of Law, where she was an editor of the New York University Law Review and graduated in 2005 with a Juris Doctor, cum laude.
 Baradaran spent 18 months giving service to Latino immigrants in Houston, which led to her becoming fluent in Spanish.
-She earned her bachelor's degree cum laude from Brigham Young University (BYU) and her J.D. degree cum laude from New York University School of Law.
-She served as a member of the New York University Law Review and as an Academic Research Fellow at the New York University School of Law.

 Legal career

-While in private practice, Baradaran practiced law in the Davis, Polk & Wardwell financial institutions group in New York City.
-Baradaran went on to teach banking regulation, property, and administrative law at Brigham Young University's J. Reuben Clark Law School.
+After law school, Baradaran was in private practice in New York City in the financial institutions group of the law firm Davis, Polk & Wardwell.
+She was an academic fellow at the NYU School of Law from 2009 to 2010, then became a professor at Brigham Young University's J. Reuben Clark Law School.

 In 2012, Baradaran joined the law faculty at the University of Georgia School of Law in 2012, where she was the J. Alton Hosch Associate Professor, teaching contracts and banking law.
 At the University of California, Irvine (UCI) School of Law, she has taught courses such as "Banking Law, Property, Race, Law & Capitalism" that explore the intersection of racism, inequality, and the law.